camlinke/wordcount/README.md

-Setting up a Staging and Production for Flask on Heroku
+#Setting up a Staging and Production for Flask on Heroku

 The app that’s being built is going to be a simple text box that you enter in a webpage and it processes and displays a count of how many times each word appears on the page (or twitter stream).
 In part one we'll set up a local development environment and then deploy both a staging environment and a production environment on Heroku.
 In part 2 we'll be doing a bunch of backend processing to count the words of a web page so we’ll implement a request queue that will do the actual processing of the words.

-Setting up a basic "Hello World" app on Heroku with staging and production environments.
+## Part 1: Setting up a basic "Hello World" app on Heroku with staging and production environments.

 To get our initial setup created we're going to use Virtualenv and Virtualenvwrapper to help set things up.
 This will give us a few extra tools to help us silo our environment.
 I'm going to assume for this tutorial you've used a few things before, I've included links to where you can find our more information about each if you havn't.